 What are some of the typical problem areas when writing requirements?

 The temptation to take shortcuts with existing product

 Some companies come to us with questions about the degree of work that they must do.
-They have a product that is functioning and is working properly.
+They have a product that is functioning and working properly.
 It does what it should.
-They ask if they can get by with just documenting it as-is.
-The short answer is no. If you don't have a clear and vetted understanding of what it should be doing, and don't have those requirements documented, then how can you know if it is doing what it should?
+They ask if they can get by just documenting it as-is.
+The short answer is no. If you don't have a clear and vetted understanding of what it should be doing and don't have those requirements documented, then how can you know if it is doing what it should?
 You must first define the requirements before you can perform all the analysis and testing.
 If you have not defined proper and complete requirements, you cannot say your equipment is or is not safe, because you don’t have anything to measure it against.

 - If it isn’t easy to find, nothing else matters; you can’t use what you can’t find.

 - If it is easy to find but not easy to use, people may not invest the time and effort to decipher it and are more likely to employ poorly managed work-around cheats that introduce inconsistency and wasteful rework.

 - If it is easy to find and easy to use but not easy to understand, it may not be clear what the requirements are, or whether they have been fulfilled.

 I've seen quite a few examples of customers that don't organize their requirements very well.
 They start writing the requirements and you try to follow them, but you can't find what you are looking for.
 Or you find it, and it is not complete.
 Either deficiency is very dangerous.

 When information is inaccurate or incomplete, people tend to deviate from proper processes and apply shortcuts and on-the-fly workarounds.
 Instead of looking at the requirements to get the information they need, they call someone whom they think might know the answer and say, “Hey, do you remember that failure that we were discussing the temperature sensor?
 What's the behavior?
 Because I can't find it in the requirements, they are very hard to understand.”